wp-plugins/radio-station/docs/Data.md

 Standard WordPress Posts are assignable to a Show via a metabox on the Post Edit screen.
 This is good for allowing listeners to find news and other announcements for a particular Show, for when assigned to a Show they will display in a paginated list on that Show's page.

-### [Pro] Episodes
+### [Pro] Show Episodes

-A future release of Radio Statio Pro will include Show Episodes.
+[Radio Statio Pro](https://radiostation.pro) will include Show Episodes.
 These will be assignable to a Show to create and archive of Episodes for specific dates that will display on the Show page.

-### [Pro] Profiles
+### [Pro] Host and Producer Profiles

-A future release of Radio Station Pro will include Show Host and Producers Profile pages.
+[Radio Station Pro](https://radiostation.pro) will include Show Host and Producers Profile pages.
 These will display a profile template rather than the standard Author template for Hosts and Producers.

 ## Taxonomies